AdaGold/ride-share-rails/README.md

 1. CRUD operations on models with relations
     - Creating new trips
 1. Model validations and reporting errors to the user
+1. Basic structure of a complex Rails app
 1. Deployment
-1. Basic layout of a complex Rails app
 1. Complex business logic
     - Driver earning and average rating
 1. Styling and design